 Example resume objective for an internal position resume:

 Dedicated and results-driven professional with two years of experience in [specific area or department] at [company name], seeking to leverage in-depth company knowledge and proven expertise in [specific skills or responsibilities relevant to the new role] to excel in the role of [new position title].
-Committed to developing [relevant skills] to contribute to organization growth.
+Committed to developing [relevant skills] to contribute to [company]'s growth.

 Example professional summary for an internal position resume:

 Experienced and motivated professional with a deep understanding of [company name]'s goals and operational processes, backed by over five years of experience in [current department/role].
-Known for achieving [specific achievements relevant to the new role], fostering team collaboration and upholding company values.
-Eager to bring a strong background in [relevant skills] and a passion for internal growth to the [new position title] to support [company's goals, values or specific department goals].
+Known for achieving [specific achievements relevant to the new role], fostering team collaboration, and upholding company values.
+Eager to bring a strong background in [relevant skills] and a passion for internal growth to the [new position title] to support [company's goals, values, or specific department goals].

 Focus on key skills